This is the multi-page printable view of this section. Click here to print.

 | Dataset Used | Dataset size | bytes |

-| Disk Used | Datadir usage | MB |
+| Disk Used | datadir usage | MB |

-| Evicted Keys | Number of evicted keys due to maxmemory limit | cnt |
+| Evicted Keys | Number of evicted keys caused by the maxmemory limit | cnt |

 | Fsyncs [Delayed] | Delayed fsync counter | cnt |

-| Fsyncs [Pending] | Number of fsync operations pending in the background I/O queue | cnt |
+| Fsyncs [Pending] | Number of pending fsync operations in the background I/O queue | cnt |

-| Full Resyncs | Number of full resynchronizations with slaves | cnt |
+| Full Resyncs | Number of full resynchronizations with the slave | cnt |

 | Keys [Expired] | Total number of key expiration events | cnt |

-| Keys [Keyspace] | Number of keys in the keyspace | cnt |
+| Keys [Keyspace] | Number of keys in the key space | cnt |

-| Lastest Fork Duration Time | Time of the latest fork (fork) operation | usec |
+| Lastest Fork Duration Time | Recent fork (fork) operation time | usec |

-| Lookup Keys [Hit] | Number of successful key lookups in the main dictionary | cnt |
+| Lookup Keys [Hit] | Number of successful key lookups in the dictionary | cnt |

 | Lookup Keys [Miss] | Number of failed key lookups in the main dictionary | cnt |